fairagro/m4.4_sciwin_client/docs/tool.md

   -h, --help                               Print help
 ```

+!!! example
+    The following command will create a CWL CommandLineTool description for executing a python script `script.py` with two parameters.
+    ```
+    s4n tool create python script.py --argument1 --argument2
+    ```

 With the `--name` option the resulting filename can be manipulated.
 Without the argument SciWIn client will automatically generate a name based on the command.
 If for example the same base command is used in two tools there would be a file name conflict.

 The two container options `--container-image` and `--container-tag` can be used to add Docker requirements to the resulting CWL file.
 However Docker will **NOT** be used to execute the script while generating the tool, so make sure to either use `s4n` in Docker container or provide all neccesary tools for it to run.